 Abaddon's role in the Old and New Testaments provide a horrifying look at the part archangels are said to play during judgment day, and the function of such angels and demons doesn't sit well with the Christian view of an all-loving and merciful God.

-Even more disturbing, in the Gnostic texts, Abaddon plays a central role in the creation of humankind, such as gathering the dirt from which God created Adam.
-So fittingly, perhaps, Abaddon will also gather souls and carry them to the place of God's final judgment.
+Even more disturbing, in the Gnostic texts, Abaddon is pivotal in the creation of humankind, gathering the dirt from which God created Adam.
+So it's perhaps fitting that Abaddon will also gather souls and carry them to the place of God's final judgment.
 While the concept of Satan is frightening, it's nothing compared to an angel of death commissioned by God to torture sinners.

-While biblical translation proves difficult, one area where most scholars agree is that Abaddon's authority is not unlimited.
-Revelation 9:4 states, "and it was commanded of them that they should not hurt the grass of the earth, neither any green thing, neither any tree, but only those men who have not the seal of God in their foreheads."
+While biblical translation leads to some dispute, one thing most scholars agree upon is that Abaddon's authority is not unlimited.
+Revelation 9:4 states: "And it was commanded of them that they should not hurt the grass of the earth, neither any green thing, neither any tree, but only those men who have not the seal of God in their foreheads."

-Furthermore, 9:5 states that Abaddon and his team "were not given the power to kill them, but only to torture them for five months."
-Nonetheless, Abaddon's authority actively torture humankind is unsettling.
-Revelation 9:6 provides some insight into the degree of torture, where it reads: "in those days men will seek death, but will not find it; they shall long to die, but death will flee from them."
+Furthermore, this passage says that Abaddon and his team "were not given the power to kill them, but only to torture them for five months."
+Still, Abaddon's authority actively torture humankind is unsettling.
+Revelation 9:6 provides some insight into the degree of torture.:"In those days, men will seek death, but will not find it; they shall long to die, but death will flee from them."

-Some Biblical Translations Claim That Abaddon Is A Subordinate Of Satan - Not An Angel Of God's Army
+Some Biblical Translations Claim Abaddon Is A Subordinate Of Satan, Not An Angel Of God's Army